High Level Activity Spotlight: Project Pursuit

 Why Is Project Pursuit a High-Level Activity?

-That doesn’t mean project pursuit is easy, though.
 The first obstacle that most general contractors face is having enough time for project pursuit.
 In an age where project owners want more in less and less time, it can be incredibly difficult to move through projects quickly enough to start chasing after another without sacrificing quality.
 Change orders, lack of integrated technology, and a heavily manual estimating process that leaves a lot of room for potential errors all pose huge barriers to completing projects fast enough to spend more time focusing on pursuing others.

 The second major inhibitor to project pursuit is relying primarily on tasks that are not only less valuable, but also require manual input and aren’t automated at all.
 Think Excel spreadsheets and moving data through three different programs instead of just one.
 These tasks don’t just take up a lot of time—they also make project pursuit harder because they hamper collaboration and communication within your team as well as with the project owner.
 Owners aren’t going to want to work with teams whose estimates end up wildly off the actual cost.